vamseeachanta/pyproject-starter/.ai/code-guidance/AI_ASSISTANT-PYTHON-BASIC.md

-# CLAUDE.md
+# Python-Basic.md

-This file provides comprehensive guidance to Claude Code when working with Python code in this repository.
+This file provides comprehensive guidance to AI Assistant when working with Python code in this repository.

 ## Core Development Philosophy